darktable-org/dtorg/content/pages/install.md

 <h2 id='debian'>Debian</h2>
 ![debian]({filename}/images/OS/debian.png)

 (Of course) there is a darktable package in the Debian repositories.
-The current stable version _Jessie_ still has darktable 1.4.2 packaged, but version 1.6.9 is available through the backports.
-This is also what already landed in _Stretch_.
+The current stable version _Stretch_ still has darktable 2.2.1 packaged, but version 2.2.5 is available through the backports.
+This is also what already landed in _Buster_.
 See package description here: <https://packages.debian.org/stable/darktable>.

 darktable can be installed just by running